-These door wreaths are embarrassingly easy to make.
+These cocktail umbrella door wreaths are embarrassingly easy to make.
 But I’ll take easy over hard any day, right?
-So here’s the insanely easy how to…
+So here are the insanely easy instructions…

 1. Stick the cocktail umbrellas into the styrofoam wreath.

 Aaaannnnd, that’s it.
 How’s that for easiest DIY project EVER?!
 I will give you a couple tips, just so I feel better about posting something this simple…so indulge me:

 - remember that this will hang on a flat surface, so don’t insert umbrellas where they will cross over the side plane of the wreath, otherwise, those umbrellas will get crushed, and your wreath will hang funny.